 Most people brush their teeth every day.
 Unfortunately, they often forget the next crucial step, flossing between the teeth.
 Nevertheless, this isn’t exactly the most enjoyable part of personal hygiene.

 However, flossing remains crucial to maintaining preeminent oral health.
-It will eliminate plaque and residual food trapped between the teeth while preventing cavities and gum disease.
+It will eliminate plaque and residual food trapped between the teeth while preventing cavities and periodontal disease.
 For those that struggle to commit to flossing, or possess other dental issues, you may be excited to hear there is another option: water flossing.

-Dr. Andres de Cardenas thinks that water flossing is a great addition to flossing.
+Dr. Andres de Cardenas thinks that water flossing is a great addition to traditional flossing.
 Although he recommends patients still floss their teeth, you can still replace the method a few times per week by using a water pick.
 With a variety of water flossing tips to suit a diverse range of needs, a water pick might represent precisely the solution you need for optimal oral care.

 Not Feeling Great About Flossing?